Four funeral parlour sites to be developed over next 10 years: NEA

 Identified through an inter-agency planning process, the sites are situated in various parts of Singapore "to provide a better distribution of FPs (funeral parlours) for bereaved families and their visitors", said NEA in a press release.

-The agency said that the annual demand for wake spaces is expected to increase in tandem with the rise in resident deaths, which are projected to go up to around 40,000 by 2040.
+The agency added that the annual demand for wake spaces is expected to increase in tandem with the rise in resident deaths, which are projected to go up to around 40,000 by 2040.

+There were 20,905 deaths registered in Singapore in 2017, according to the Immigration and Checkpoints Authority in a report published last June.

 "After-death facilities are an important public infrastructure that accord dignity to the deceased, as well as comfort to bereaved families, in accordance with religious and cultural practices and preferences," said NEA.